TIKramer/image-carousel-ld/README.md

 run- $npm install
 -can take some time as you have to install react, expo, reactnative..

-if you have an android device you can install the app with this .apk, beaware there is only limited usage of api - 50 per day. https://expo.dev/artifacts/eas/tPWFUCvZqzw4x2beE8e8U4.aab
+if you have an android device you can install the app with this .apk https://expo.dev/artifacts/eas/tPWFUCvZqzw4x2beE8e8U4.aab

 ### Running:
 $npm start

-Good idea to use your own api key for best experience - can only use 50 calls per day Change the api key in the config file.
+If you have issues with images change the api key - can only use 50 calls per hours you can change the api key in the config file.

 ## Usage:
 App.jsx